AmericanRedCross/americanredcross.github.com/_posts/2018-03-21-mapillary-post.md

 ---
 layout: post
-title: "How Red Cross Uses Data During Global Disasters"
+title: "How Red Cross uses data during global disasters"
 date: 2018-03-21
 description: "Dan Joseph gives us an insight into using street-level imagery in disaster response and the challenges they face when time is critical."
 image: /img/posts/20180321-canaan.jpg